"My people are destroyed for lack of knowledge..." - Hosea 4:6Please like, share, comment, and subscribe.

 CLICK HERE TO GET BLACK HISTORY SENT TO YOUR EMAIL

 Was everyone on the planet black before Noah’s flood?
-The book of Enoch seems to indicate that the world before Noah’s flood looked much darker place, as far as melanin is concerned.
+The book of Enoch seems to indicate that the world before Noah’s flood was a much darker place, as far as melanin is concerned.
 While The Book of Enoch is not considered canon (official scripture), it was very important to the ancient Hebrews.
 In fact, it was so important, that they hid it among the Dead Sea scrolls at Qumran.
 Let’s start by looking at the story concerning Noah’s birth:

 “After a time, my son Mathusala took a wife for his son Lamech.
 She became pregnant by him, and brought forth a child, the flesh of which was as white as snow, and red as a rose; the hair of whose head was white like wool, and long; and whose eyes were beautiful.
 When he opened them, he illuminated all the house, like the sun; the whole house abounded with light.
 And when he was taken from the hand of the midwife, opening also his mouth, he spoke to the Lord of righteousness.
 Then Lamech his father was afraid of him; and flying away came to his own father Mathusala, and said, I have begotten a son, unlike to other children.
 He is not human; but, resembling the offspring of the angels of heaven, is of a different nature from ours, being altogether unlike to us.” – Book of Enoch 105:1-3